 The digital healthcare movement is driving a vast array of startups in Dhaka, many working in mobile healthcare and healthcare for the last mile population.

 Startups developing online doctors directory and appointment system, for instance, are working with hospitals to ensure better access to health care while developing healthcare-related content for general awareness creation.
 That could help people to access better treatment and medical services.
+For some people, using yoga to lose weight couple be helped by a tracking app or a yoga program app.
 It should also reduce the cost and hassle for a lot of people who need a better reference and basic knowledge regarding health care.